 Introduction to Legal Studies

-This course examines the law, legal profession, and legal institutions from a variety of traditional social-science perspectives.
+This course examines the law, legal profession and legal institutions from a variety of traditional social-science perspectives.
 The primary frame of reference will be sociological and social psychological.
 The objective of the course is to expose students to a variety of interdisciplinary perspectives on law and to encourage the examination of law-related phenomena through the literature of multiple disciplines.
 Topics to be covered include law as a social institution; law as a social-control mechanism; a history of law in the United States; the U.S. criminal justice system; philosophies of law; law and psychology; comparative legal cultures; and law and social change.
 This survey course is intended to encourage and facilitate a critical study of law in society and serve as a foundation from which to pursue the study of law and legal issues in other curricular offerings.
-This course is required for the Law and Society Concentration.
+This is required for the Law and Society Concentration.
 Prerequisite: sophomore standing.
+Offered every fall.